LucyHeath/Lay-by/README.md

 ```

 ## Challenges
-* It was great havimg such a collaborative approach, but on a couple of occassion small bits of work were duplicated.
-As this was a learniing opportunity it wasn't too problematic.
+* It was great having such a collaborative approach, but on a couple of occasions small bits of work were duplicated.
+As this was a learning opportunity it wasn't too problematic.
-* It could be challenging building on some one elses code, or navigating around unfamiliar components.
+* It could be challenging building on someone else's code, or navigating around unfamiliar components.
 * The naming conventions are all over the place.
-As changes were made,due to time limitations, some variables and funcitons were not renamed, this lead to some confuciotn at points, espiecially when the group chose to change the topic a day in to the coding process.
+As changes were made, due to the time limitations, some variables and functions were not renamed.
+This led to some confusion at points, especially when the group chose to change the topic a day into the coding process.
-* Parts of the code is heavily annotated which helps in undertanding it, but makes it very hard to read.
-It could be much more DRY.The Sass unessarily lengthy and there are duplications due to 3 people working on it in the final sprint!
+* Parts of the code are heavily annotated which helps in understanding it, but can make it hard to read.
+It could be much more DRY and the Sass is unnecessarily lengthy - there are duplications due to three  people working on it in the final sprint!
 * Although it was important to have a good end product, my primary aim was to learn as much as possible, and do the basics well.
 It was great to learn from other group members who had more coding experience but sometimes there was a risk of overstretching on the deliverables, and not achieving the MVP.

 ## Wins
 * This was my first time using GitHub as a team and it worked very well because we merged early and often (and had few merge conflicts).
-* I found working as a team was a great way of cementing my own skills, as well as learing new ones.
-Having a team that could act as a sounding board and support with problemsolving felt very supportive.
+* I found working as a team was a great way of cementing my own skills, as well as learning new ones.
+Having a team that could act as a sounding board and support with problem solving felt very supportive.
 * I utilised my soft skills with regards to team working, communication and organisation.
 I facilitated the daily standups and progress checking.

 ## Key Learning
-* Naming conventions are very important, and must be meanigful and consistent.
+* Naming conventions are very important, and must be meaningful and consistent.
 Take time to make changes if necessary.

 ## Future Improvements
 * Refactoring parts of the code, especially the Sass.
 There could be further break down into component parts.
-* Show the locations created by an individual user in their own profile (already show their reviews)
+* Show the locations created by an individual user in their own profile (already show their reviews).
 * Adding in geolocation from Mapbox, rather than having to input the lat and long for the add location, would make a better user experience.
-* Add in a favorites system and show users favorites in their profile
+* Add in a favourite system and show it on the user profile.
 * A few design changes: larger logo on landing page, larger and bolder font on the location card infographics/text, more info with hover for the infographics.
-* Make more of user profile- add bio and add user name with click through to public profile on locations they have added or reviewed.
+* Make more of the user profile- add bio and user name with click through to public profile on locations they have added or reviewed.
 * Add in modals when the user clicks on "Delete" anywhere on the site, to prevent accidental deletion.
-* Error handling - this is not displyed on the  register/login form.
+* Error handling - this is not displayed on the  register/login form.